tastejs/todomvc/readme.md

 ## View & Run in Web IDE

 Click on the button below to view the code in a Web IDE.
-Feel free to edit the code then run it from Tools->Preview->Project.
+Feel free to edit the code and then run it all from your browser.

 [![IDE](https://raw.github.com/tastejs/todomvc/gh-pages/site-assets/editcloud9.png)](https://c9.io/open/git/?url=git://github.com/tastejs/todomvc.git)
 [![IDE](https://codio-public.s3.amazonaws.com/sharing/demo-in-ide.png)](https://codio.com/p/create/?from_github=tastejs/todomvc)